-The effects can be felt immediately after all the points are applied, usually with-in 30 seconds to 2 minutes.
-The first physical sesnation is typically heat at the application site which will the spread through out the body.
-The face will get flushed and some participants experience a slight swelling of through throat, lips and face.
+The effects can be felt immediately after all the points are applied, usually within 30 seconds to 2 minutes.
+The first physical sensation is typically heat at the application site which will spread throughout the body.
+The face will get flushed and some participants experience a slight swelling of through throat, lips, and face.
 Often a tingly, electric or pins and needles sensation can be felt in the hands and feet.
-A pressure will be felt on the body, as if gravity has been turned up, but it is important not to collapse and to remain seated upright with the spine and neck aligned.
+Pressure will be felt on the body as if gravity has been turned up, but it is important not to collapse and to remain seated upright with the spine and neck aligned.
 A change in hearing and a feeling of pressure on the head can be felt, and all these symptoms together will lead to a feeling of nausea – this is where the purge begins.

 Our practitioner will determine when it is okay for the medicine to come off and will ask that you stay sitting upright for about 5 additional minutes while the Kambo finishes working in your body.
 From there, you may lay down, eat, have some tea or whatever feels good.
 The rest of the day is usually pretty low energy and spent relaxing.

 Kambo is a purging process – physically and emotionally.
-Most often it is in the form of vomiting, but can also come by diarrhea, sweating, crying, laughing, moaning and yelling.
+Most often it is in the form of vomiting, but can also come by diarrhea, sweating, crying, laughing, moaning, and yelling.
 All of these things are encouraged.
-The purge is about release.
-Physical release -cleansing of the liver, stomach, intestines and stimulation of the endocrine glands.
-Emotional release – letting go of emotions, removal of energy blockages and realignment of the chakras and meridians of the body.
+The purge is about the release.
+Physical release -cleansing of the liver, stomach, intestines, and stimulation of the endocrine glands.
+Emotional release – letting go of emotions, removal of energy blockages, and realignment of the chakras and meridians of the body.

 Most people report heightened senses – sight, smell, taste, touch – and an extreme clarity and calmness of mind.
 The effects on the body are total detoxification and cleansing, stimulation of the endocrine glands and boosted energy/endurance.
 Psychological benefits include a sense of peace, absence of depression and agitation, and energy re-alignment.